pdettori/kubernetes.github.io/docs/concepts/configuration/overview.md

   A service can be made to span multiple deployments, such as is done across [rolling updates](/docs/tasks/run-application/rolling-update-replication-controller/), by simply omitting release-specific labels from its selector, rather than updating a service's selector to match the replication controller's selector fully.

+### Include version in replica set names
-- To facilitate rolling updates, include version info in replication controller names, e.g. as a suffix to the name.
+To facilitate rolling updates, include version info in replication controller names, e.g. as a suffix to the name.
 It is useful to set a 'version' label as well.
 The rolling update creates a new controller as opposed to modifying the existing controller.
 So, there will be issues with version-agnostic controller names.
 See the [documentation](/docs/tasks/run-application/rolling-update-replication-controller/) on